 Psychological Therapy in Practice is affiliated with Seamless, which can be accessed via the following link: http://www.seamlesssupport.org/

-Since March 2016, I have worked as a Consultant Clinical Health Psychologist at BMI Goring Hall Hospital, in Goring-by-Sea near Worthing in West Sussex, where I have practicing privileges.
+Since March 2016, I have worked as a Consultant Clinical Health Psychologist at BMI Goring Hall Hospital, in Goring-by-Sea, near Worthing in West Sussex, where I have practicing privileges.
 I work in their Chronic Pain Management Service, seeing NHS patients on a one-to-one and group basis.
-I am part of the Chronic Pain Multi-Disciplinary Team (MDT), which inlcudes two medical Consultants who specialise in Pain Management and Anaesthesia, and a senior Physiotherapist.
-I see a wide range of patients suffering with chronic pain, often including a variety of physical and mental health issues.)
-I also see private patients for a range of mental and physical health issues.
-I have practicing privileges at the hospital, so work as an independent practitioner under Psychological Therapy in Practice.
-I also run clinical supervision groups each month for members of clinical staff, of all grades, across various departments in the hospital, including: Outpatients, Theatres, the surgical ward, Chemotherapy, X-Ray, and Pharmacy.
+I am part of the Chronic Pain Multi-Disciplinary Team (MDT), which inlcudes two Senior Consultant Anaesthetists who specialise in Pain Management, and a senior Physiotherapist.
+We see a wide range of patients suffering with chronic pain, (often including a variety of physical and mental health issues.)
+I also see private patients for a range of mental and physical health issues, and deliver clinical supervision groups each month for members of clinical staff, of all grades, across various departments in the hospital, including: Outpatients, Theatres, the surgical ward, Chemotherapy, X-Ray, and Pharmacy.

 Clinical Skills and Approaches